808s & Heartbreak: Marketing

 On October 14, 2008, West collaborated with Italian artist Vanessa Beecroft in hosting a promotional album listening event at Ace Gallery.
 Over 700 guests were invited to preview the entirety of 808s & Heartbreak.
 Under Beecroft's guidance, the event featured approximately forty nude women wearing nothing besides wool masks who silently stood in the center of the room.
 The entire album played without introduction or explanation.
 The women were illuminated by multicolored lights that would change as the music progressed.
 When it came time for him to speak, West stated that he'd been a fan of Beecroft's work and strong imagery, saying that he liked the idea of nudity because "society told us to wear clothes at a certain point."
 Beecroft had been contacted a month prior and conceptualized and generated the installation in a week.
 Beecroft admitted that while he had caught her offguard, she had the opportunity to hear the album for herself and heard things that touched her own life.
 Attendees included Mos Def, will.i.am and Rick Ross.
 Five days later, promotional photos for the album by photographer Willy Vanderperre were released.
 The images portrayed West wearing a grey glen plaid suit, large browline glasses, and a heart-shaped pin.

 The artwork for 808s & Heartbreak followed the minimalist style of the album.
 The cover art features a deflated heart-shaped balloon.
 It was photographed by Kristen Yiengst and designed by Virgil Abloh and Willo Perron, and the deluxe edition's artwork was made by pop artist Kaws.
-The album's artwork also include photographs of West, taken by Willy Vanderperre, and a photograph of West kissing his mother on the cheek, taken by Danny Clinch.
+The album's artwork also includes photographs of West, taken by Willy Vanderperre, and a photograph of West kissing his mother on the cheek, taken by Danny Clinch.
 In 2013, Complex named it the best rap album cover of the past five years.

 In October 2009, West was scheduled to embark on a tour, Fame Kills: Starring Kanye West and Lady Gaga tour, in promotion of 808s & Heartbreak and Lady Gaga's The Fame Monster.
 It was canceled on October 1, 2009, without explanation.
 Several songs from the album were performed by West during his live VH1 Storytellers performance, such as "Heartless", "Amazing" and "Say You Will".